What does omotenashi mean in Japan?

 With the upcoming Tokyo 2020 Olympics rapidly approaching the word omotenashi is being used by the media a lot more to promote Japanese hospitality.
 The meaning of omotenashi goes way deeper than just proving outstanding hospitality as the original meaning is to entertain guests wholeheartedly.

 One only needs to reside in Japan for a short time to realize just how much attention to detail is paid across many sectors of the service industry.
-Remember the Japanese proverb 「お客様は神様」.
-The customer is aways right.
-Although many translate this proverb more literally as “the customer is god”.
-Indeed, it seems more a propos to the omotenashi sentiment.
-The extent of this sentiment is highlighted in the service industry, when the sales associates address the customer by adding the honorific “O” and “-sama” to the beginning and end of kyaku (customer) respectively.
+The Japanese proverb 「お客様は神様」can be translated to “the customer is aways right” but many in Japan will prefer the literal translation of “the customer is god”.

-You will experience omotenashi everyday in Japan.
-A taxi driver automatically opens and closes the door for her passengers.
+Some examples of the omotenashi that you might experience in Japan are.
+A taxi driver automatically opens and closes the door for their passengers.
 A toothpick nicely wedged between the indentation of a pair of wooden chopsticks.
 Even the umbrella and bag holders placed within hand’s reach at a Japanese ATM.
 The cleaners of the Shinkansen, bowing to the passengers as they rush to clean the cars is also a famous expression of omotenashi.